RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 The entity voluntarily subscribes to its own nation’s Privacy Shield program.
 There is no process for the entity to appeal to the EU for permission to do so, however.

-### Question # 16 - The Privacy Shield program is _______________.
+### [important] Question # 16 - The Privacy Shield program is _______________.
 A. Voluntary for non–European Union (EU) entities
 B. Mandatory for all EU entities
 C. Mandatory for all non-EU entities
 D. Voluntary for all EU entities
 Answer: A.

-The Privacy Shield program is for non-EU entities that also do not exist in a country with a nationwide privacy law; no entity is required to join the program, but those who don’t are prevented from collecting and processing EU citizen privacy data.
+**The Privacy Shield program is for non-EU entities** that also do not exist in a country with a nationwide privacy law; no entity is required to join the program, but those who don’t are prevented from collecting and processing EU citizen privacy data.
 Entities within the EU are already subject to the EU General Data Protection Regulation law and therefore are not eligible or benefited by the Privacy Shield program.

 ### Question # 17 - Which of the following countries does not have a federal privacy law that complies with the European Union (EU) General Data Protection Regulation?
 A. Canada